juliandeleonguerrero/Worldbuilding-Obsidian-Template/worldbuilding-template/Society/Society.md

 Art includes music, sculpture, paintings, and any other way that intelligent life uses to express itself in meaningful, transcendental ways.
 ## Customs
 Customs can include customs and traditions, common cultural practices, and other learned activities within the society.
+## Economics
+Economic systems, matters of currency, and other related information can be stored here.
 ## Education
 This includes teachings, fields of knowledge, and other fields of study notable within the world.
 ## Language
-Both verbal and non-verbal language should be noted here.
+Both verbal and non-verbal language can be noted here.
 ## Lore
 In-world stories, folklore, and other commonly shared information within the world should be documented here.
 ## Occupations